Scaling theory of critical strain-stiffening in disordered elastic networks: Results

-The observations discussed above provide strong independent support to our scaling theory.
-Moreover, as these literature calculations involved deforming fibrous networks at finite $\kappa$ values, their consistency with our predictions also supports the developed framework in which the entire network is viewed as two interacting sub-networks, where the soft (fiber bending) sub-network is treated as a perturbation to the stiff (fiber stretching/compression) sub-network near $\gamma_{\rm c}$ (the so-called `two-step procedure').
-In addition, in~\cite{merkel_pnas_2019} (cf.~Fig.~4D therein) and in~\cite{robbie_thesis} (cf.~Fig.~5.1 therein), $G-G(\gamma_{\rm c})\!\sim\!(\gamma-\gamma_{\rm c})$ has been observed above and close to $\gamma_{\rm c}$ for $\kappa\=0$, apparently in agreement with the prediction in Eq.~\eqref{eq:small_strain_scaling}.
+The observations discussed above provide independent support to our scaling theory.
+The diversity of the fibrous network models employed, in both 2D and 3D, provides support to the generality (and dimension independence) of the developed framework in which the entire network is viewed as two interacting sub-networks, where the soft (here corresponding to fiber bending) sub-network is treated as a perturbation to the stiff (here corresponding to fiber stretching/compression) sub-network near $\gamma_{\rm c}$.
+Moreover, the comparison to the literature data provides some estimates for the range of $\kappa$ values for which critical scaling might be observed.
+Since our current theory does not predict this range, and its dependence on $z$ and other potentially relevant physical factors, future work should further address this issue.

+We also note that in~\cite{merkel_pnas_2019} (cf.~Fig.~4D therein) and in~\cite{robbie_thesis} (cf.~Fig.~5.1 therein), $G-G(\gamma_{\rm c})\!\sim\!(\gamma-\gamma_{\rm c})$ has been observed above and close to $\gamma_{\rm c}$ for $\kappa\=0$, apparently in agreement with the prediction in Eq.~\eqref{eq:small_strain_scaling}.
 This apparent agreement, however, should be taken with caution as Eq.~\eqref{eq:small_strain_scaling} is valid in the $\kappa\!\to\!0$ limit (and note the predicted diverging $\kappa^{-2/3}$ prefactor), which may (or may not) differ from its $\kappa\=0$ counterpart in terms of the scaling with $\gamma$.
-Future work should further clarify this point.\\
+Future work should further clarify this point as well.